Urinary tract infections (UTIs) are common in MS. They can cause a frequent urge to urinate and make urinating feel painful.

-Symptoms of a urinary tract infection include:
+Symptoms of a urinary tract infection can include:

-- frequent urge to urinate
+a frequent urge to urinate

-- painful or burning sensation when urinating
+a painful or burning sensation when urinating

-- feeling generally tired or washed out
+generally feeling tired or washed out most of the time

-milky or cloudy urine that may smell more strongly than usual.
+milky or cloudy urine that smells unusual

 What causes urinary tract infections?

 A common cause of urinary infections in MS is stagnant urine due to the bladder not emptying fully when going to the toilet.
-Known as urinary retention, this residual urine provides a good environment for bacteria to grow.
-Infection can happen particularly if you use a catheter or if personal hygiene after using the toilet is difficult.
+Known as urinary retention, this left over urine provides a good environment for bacteria to grow and a UTI to develop.

 How many people with MS get urinary tract infections?